bluewaysw/pcgeos/TechDocs/Markdown/Concepts/cuiover.md

 work to support it.

 The UI and various libraries provide many controllers you can use immediately.
-Some examples are the GenEditControlClass, which creates and maintains the Edit menu and tools; ColorSelectorClass, which creates and displays UI gadgetry to set color information; and GenViewControlClass, which creates and maintains a View menu allowing the user to set scaling and scrolling behavior.
+Some examples are the **GenEditControlClass**, which creates and maintains the Edit menu and tools; **ColorSelectorClass**, which creates and displays UI gadgetry to set color information; and **GenViewControlClass**, which creates and maintains a View menu allowing the user to set scaling and scrolling behavior.

 ##### 10.3.1.13 GenToolControlClass

-GenToolControlClass lets the user select which of an application's tools are available and where they should be placed (in a toolbox, in a menu, etc.).
+**GenToolControlClass** lets the user select which of an application's tools are available and where they should be placed (in a toolbox, in a menu, etc.).
 Tools are provided by UI controllers.
 Typically, an application that uses controllers will provide several tool areas and a GenToolControl; the